-Going meat free isn’t the “fringe diet” that it once was.
-Vegetarian and even vegan options are popping up on restaurant menus.
+Going meat free isn’t the “fringe diet” it once was.
+Vegetarian and vegan options are popping up on restaurant menus even in the meat loving state of Indiana.
 Vegetarian blogs such as “Cookie and Kate” or vegan blogs such as “Pickles and Honey” offer countless recipes for meat-free home cooking.

 There is no “one size fits all” vegetarian diet.
 Lacto-vegetarians eat dairy products.
 Ovo-vegetarians eat eggs.
 Lacto-ovo vegetarians eat both.
 Vegans, who embrace the most extreme form of vegetarianism, don’t allow any animal products at all.
 However, the hallmark of all forms of vegetarianism is a diet that is either entirely (or almost entirely) free of meat.